simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 There are some columns in the dataframe above that we don't need for this exercise.
-We will simply create a new dataframe from this one, containing just the columns that we do want to use.
+For simplicity we will simply create a new dataframe from this one, containing just the columns that we do want to use.

 <h3>Create SparkSQL Tables From The DataFrames</h3>
 We can manipulate the data in Spark in two ways.
 We can use the dataframe methods which allow for querying and filtering of data.
-Or we can use SparkSQL.
-To access data using SparkSQL we need to register a dataframe as a temporary table against which we can run relational SQL queries.
+Or we can use SparkSQL to do that.
+To access data using SparkSQL we need to register our dataframe as a temporary table against which we can run relational SQL queries.
 <br>
 <h3>Use SparkSQL To Create A DataFrame That Matches Our Target Table in Cassandra</h3>
 We'll select the columns that we want into a new dataframe called "emps_lc_subset":

-We can do it like this using SparkSQL to join records in 'temporary' tables that we registere that provide an API for relational queries.
+We can do it like this using SparkSQL to join records in 'temporary' tables that we register that provide an API for relational queries.

 We register them like this:
 <pre lang="scala">